Who doesn’t love to dine out? The thought of someone else preparing my meal, serving it, clearing the table AND doing the dishes is quite dreamy.

 15 Smart Tips to Save Money When Eating Out

-1. Check your favorite restaurants’ websites.
+1. Check your favorite restaurants’ websites and apps.

 2. Be Loyal

 Many restaurants offer a freebie if you sign up for their email newsletter or membership program.
 All You magazine has a list of 23 Restaurants with such deals.

 A pizza shop in my neighborhood sells large cheese pizzas on Tuesdays for $6.99 vs. $14.99 the rest of the week.
 There have been many hectic Tuesday nights where this has saved my sanity.